Paseka (Olomouc District): Sights

 The main landmark of Paseka is the Church of Saint Cunigunde.
 It was first mentioned in 1351 and rebuilt in 1603, when the late Renaissance tower was added, and in the Baroque style in 1784.
 In front of the church is a Baroque statue of Saint John of Nepomuk from 1735.

 An arboretum was founded here in 2008.
 It is open to public from spring till autumn.
-A part of the specialized medical institute is a large freely accessible ornamental park.
+Part of the specialised medical institute is a large freely accessible ornamental park.

-Pasecký waterfall is about 5 m high cascading waterfall in the valley of Teplička stream.
+The waterfall Pasecký vodopád is about 5 m-high cascading waterfall in the valley of the Teplička.